Aphexis/multi-sided-flashcards/README.md

 # Multi-Sided Flashcards
-Web app designed to allow for the creation of flashcards with a flexible number of "sides" or categories of information.
+Web app (in progress) designed to allow for the creation of flashcards with a flexible number of "sides" or categories of information.

 The backend is built using Flask and Python, connected to a MySQL database using SQLAlchemy.
 The frontend is built using HTML, CSS, JavaScript, and Bootstrap.